History of Jason Crow in Timeline

 Jason Crow

 Jason Crow is an American politician, lawyer, and former U.S. Army officer.
-He has served as the United States representative for Colorado's 6th congressional district since 2019.
-Notably, Crow is the first Democrat to represent this district, which encompasses most of the inner eastern and southern suburbs of Denver, including Aurora, Littleton, Centennial, and a part of Denver itself.
+He has served as the U.S. Representative for Colorado's 6th congressional district since 2019.
+Crow is notable as the first Democrat to represent this district, which encompasses many of Denver's inner eastern and southern suburbs, including Aurora, Littleton, Centennial and a part of Denver.

 1979: Birth in Madison, Wisconsin